a-lurker/a-lurker.github.io/docs/luup-engine.md

 ```

 # Subgroups
 The table above indicate further sub groups.
-We can examine each one using the example.
-Note "luup.chdev".
+We can examine each one using the following example.
+See "luup.chdev" in this example.
 ```
 local numbersInfo, stringsInfo, functionsInfo, tables = getLuupInfo(luup.chdev)lua
 ```